sauljabin/kaskade/README.md

 pipx upgrade kaskade
 ```

-> How to install pipx at: https://pipx.pypa.io/stable/installation/
+> How to install pipx for your OS go to: [pipx Installation](https://pipx.pypa.io/stable/installation/).

 ## Running kaskade